Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Traditionally, managing dependencies has been a massive headache and has served as a huge barrier to running a personal server.
 But no more!
 The StartOS dependency management system makes the process transparent and simple.

-If a service has one or more dependencies, or a dependency needs to be configured in a particular way, your Embassy device will inform you and provide an automated solution, giving details of what will be done so you can make an informed decision before taking action.
+If a service has one or more dependencies, or a dependency needs to be configured in a particular way, StartOS will inform you and provide an automated solution, giving details of what will be done so you can make an informed decision before taking action.

 Sometimes, a dependency can be satisfied in multiple ways.
 For example, Lightning has a dependency on Bitcoin.
-However, this does not necessarily mean you need to have Bitcoin installed on your Embassy.
+However, this does not necessarily mean you need to have Bitcoin installed on StartOS.
 You could just as easily configure Lightning to use another Bitcoin node located somewhere else!

 .. _web-ui: